bmartin042503/avallama/README.md

 ## Contributions

-We are currently not accepting outside contributions, please see our [Contribution Guidelines](./CONTRIBUTING.md) for more information.
+We are currently not accepting outside contributions, however we encourage users to report bugs, crashes or any unexpected behaviour.
+Please see our [Contribution Guidelines](./CONTRIBUTING.md) for more information.

 ## Latest release